Weekly market wrap

 The week ahead

-Important economic releases this week include CPI inflation and retail sales data.
+Important economic releases this week include PCE inflation and consumer confidence.

 Review last week's weekly market update.